Gaur4vGaur/Gaur4vGaur.github.io/_posts/java/2024-12-19-advancedJava_journeyThrough.md

 ## Advanced Java Features: An Overview
 In software development, professionals are always learning.
 Programming languages change, and at the same time, this creates new ways to write better, cleaner, and more effective code.
 Java is a language that has lasted over time and still keeps amazing us with its depth and flexibility.
 Until recently, I had decided to upgrade myself with the advanced features of Java and was excited to share this journey with you in this series of blog posts.

-Whether one is an experienced Java developer or a newcomer venturing into its complex functionalities, this series is purposed to render advanced concepts both accessible and applicable.
-These features are not just theoretical constructs but instruments for crafting more maintainable, resilient, and contemporary Java applications.
-Consider this series as a thoughtfully organized pathway aimed at enhancing proficiency in Java.
+Whether you are an experienced Java developer or a newcomer trying to explore these functionalities, the series aims to present the concepts in an easy-to-understand and practically applicable fashion.
+These features are not just theoretical constructs but instruments for developing more resilient, proficient and maintainable Java applications.

 ## Why Now?

 With the release of Java 21, a number of improvements and new features are in store for review.
-Oracle's commitment to regular releases-a new minor version every six months, with major long-term support releases every few years-means that Java is always up-to-date and relevant.
-While I will be working with Java 21, but the concepts I discuss will remain relevant to newer versions as well.
+Oracle's commitment to regularly release a new minor version every six months and major long-term support releases every few years means that Java is always up-to-date and relevant.
+While I will be practising with Java 21, the concepts I discuss will definitely be relevant to any version of Java.

 The following is an overview of what is coming in this series: